• Skip to primary navigation

 As with any recipe this simple, the ways in which you can customize this olive oil pizza sauce for use on white pizzas are endless!
 Here's some ideas to get you started:

-• Garlic Confit - Warm the oil in a pot over low heat and add the garlic paste.
-Stir well and let simmer for 5-10 minutes.
+- Garlic Confit - Warm the oil in a pot over low heat and add the garlic paste and shallots.
+Stir well and let simmer for 5 minutes; you don't want the garlic or shallots to begin burning.
 Remove from heat and let cool before proceeding with the rest of the recipe.
 This will take the edge off the pungent raw garlic and shallot flavor while infusing the oil with more flavor.
 (This is also a good tip for anyone with GERD who finds raw shallots still trigger their acid reflux.)

 Storage & Important Food Safety Notes